Dan Abnett bibliography

 Dan Abnett has been writing comics and novels since the mid-1980s.

-In comics he has worked on the biggest UK titles at 2000 AD and for Marvel UK, before for the largest American comic book published like Marvel Comics and DC Comics.
-Abnett has also worked for various medium-sized to small publishers too, like Dark Horse Comics. the Wildstorm imprint, Boom!
+In the comics industry he has worked for some of the biggest UK titles such as 2000 AD and Marvel UK, as well as some of the largest American comic book publishers including Marvel Comics and DC Comics.
+Abnett has also worked for various other publishers as well, like Dark Horse Comics, the Wildstorm imprint, Boom!
 Studios and Malibu Comics.
-He has also co-authored a number of titles and frequent collaborators include Andy Lanning and Ian Edginton.
+He has also co-authored a number of titles, and frequent collaborators include Andy Lanning and Ian Edginton.

 He has also written dozens of novels principally in the Warhammer 40,000 universe, as well as Warhammer Fantasy and Torchwood.